Skip to main content

 * Data plane remaining up while control plane is down

-Such a "transport centric" behavior is referred to as "circuit-style"
+Such a "transport centric" behavior is referred to as "Circuit Style"

 in this document.

-This document describes how SR policies
+This document describes how Segment Routing (SR) Policies [RFC9256]

-SIDs defined in the SR architecture [RFC8402] together with a
+architecture [RFC8402] together with a centralized controller such as

-stateful Path Computation Element (PCE) [RFC8231] can be used to
+a stateful Path Computation Element (PCE) [RFC8231] can be used to

 satisfy those requirements.
 It includes how end-to-end recovery and